NYSE says to co-launch new, environmentally sustainable asset class - NewsBreak

 The NYSE said it is a minority investor in IEG, which has also received funding from IDB, The Rockefeller Foundation and Aberdare Ventures.

-(This story has been refiled to change wording of quote in paragraph 4 to "... plans to provide" from "... will provide")
+(This story changes wording of quote in paragraph 4 to “... plans to provide” from “... will provide”)

 Comments / 0